Odyssey Number Five: Album and single releases

 In August 2020, Powderfinger released a "20th anniversary deluxe edition", with 10 additional tracks, four of them previously unreleased.

 Reception

 Odyssey Number Five mostly gained positive reviews, and was more successful than its predecessor, Internationalist.
 Entertainment Weekly reviewer Marc Weingarten gave the album a B+.
 He stated that album entered new "terrain" in guitar rock, complimenting the "scratching and clawing guitars", drawing comparisons to Travis ("prim") and Oasis ("mock-grandiose").

 AllMusic reviewer Dean Carlson disliked the album, giving it a rating of one and a half stars.
 He described it as "little more than a slightly off-base perspective into the world of mid-90s American grunge", and described it as highly similar to Neil Young.
-Despite this, Carlson's did praise the songs "Odyssey #5" and "My Happiness", stating that "[t]oo often, Powderfinger is too earnest, a bit too careful in their career".
+Despite this, Carlson praised the songs "Odyssey #5" and "My Happiness", stating that "too often, Powderfinger is too earnest, a bit too careful in their career".
 Carlson noted that despite his critique, the album achieved some success in the American market.